Safe and Successful Home Canning

 You must process low-acid foods, such as vegetables, meat, poultry and fish, in a pressure canner to prevent botulism, an often fatal type of foodborne illness.
 Although pressure canners may also be used for processing some acid foods, such as fruits, boiling-water or steam canners are recommended for this purpose because they are faster.

-Please refer to MU Extension publication GH1451, Before You Start To Can, Learn The Basics, for more information on safe home canning.
+Please refer to MU Extension publication GH1451, The Basics of Safe Canning for more information on safe home canning.

 A boiling-water canner or atmospheric steam canner will safely can high-acid foods.
 Acidity might be natural, as in most fruits, or added, such as in pickled foods.
-High-acid foods contain enough acid to block the growth of botulinum bacteria or destroy them more rapidly when heated. pH is a measure of acidity; the lower the pH, the more acidic the substance.
-You can increase acidity by adding lemon juice, citric acid or vinegar to foods you want to can.
+High-acid foods contain enough acid to block the growth of botulinum bacteria or destroy them more rapidly when heated.
+PH is a measure of acidity; the lower the pH, the more acidic the substance.
 The temperature reached in a boiling-water canner or steam canner is effective for destroying yeast and mold.
-Do not process low-acid foods in a boiling-water or an atmospheric steam canner.
+Do not process low-acid foods in a boiling-water or atmospheric steam canner.
 A pressure canner process is required to ensure low-acid canned foods such as vegetables, meat, poultry and fish are safe to eat.

-Boiling-water canners are made of aluminum, porcelain-covered steel or stainless steel.
+Boiling-water canners are made of aluminum or porcelain-covered steel.
 They have removable perforated racks and fitted lids.
-The canner must be deep enough so that at least one inch of briskly boiling water will cover the tops of jars during processing.
+The canner must be deep enough so that at least 1 inch of briskly boiling water will cover the tops of filled, sealed jars during processing.
 Boiling-water canners with ridged bottoms can be used only on a gas range.
 Boiling-water canners with flat bottoms can be used on either a gas or electric range.
 To ensure uniform processing of all jars with an electric range, the canner should be no more than 4 inches wider than the burner (meaning that when centered over the burner, the canner would overhang the burner by no more than 2 inches all the way around).

-- Add more boiling water, if needed, so the water level is at least 1 to 2 inches above jar tops.
+- Add more boiling water, if needed, so the water level is at least 1 inch above jar tops.
 Do not pour directly on jar tops.

-- Turn heat to its highest position until water boils vigorously.
+- Turn range heat to its highest position until water boils vigorously.

-- Set a timer for the minutes required for processing the food.
+- Start tracking processing time by setting a timer for the minutes required for processing the food.
 Be sure to use the correct time for your altitude.

-- Cover the canner and lower the heat setting to maintain a boil throughout the processing time.
+- Cover the canner with lid and lower the heat setting to maintain a gentle boil throughout the process schedule.

 - When jars have been processed for the recommended time, turn off the heat and remove the canner lid.
-Wait five minutes before removing jars.
+Wait 5 minutes before removing jars.